 You may have read earlier this year from our new director, Beth Kennett, that we are headed in some new directions as The Center for Congregational Health.
 In recent years, we have found ourselves in the same place many of our congregations have.
 The realities around us and affecting us are quickly changing.
 Last spring we worked with one of our consultants using a process similar to what we do with congregations.
 Through that work, we created a strategic plan that we used to write a scaling grant for Thriving Congregations with the Lilly Foundation, which we have now received.

 Like we do with congregations, we looked back at our history.
 The Center for Congregational Health was founded with the idea of blending the best of social science with the best of congregational research.
 The Center has had two previous distinct seasons and we recognize that we are moving into a new, third season.
-In the past, The Center provided internal interim minister, consulting and coaching at a time when those were thriving and in a model that was designed to meet the congregations where they were.
+In the past, The Center provided intentional interim ministry, consulting and coaching at a time when those were thriving and in a model that was designed to meet the congregations where they were.
 While the work we do with congregations is still the vital life blood of what we do and who we are, some of that reality has changed.
 How we do this work needs to change to come alongside new realities that congregations and ministers are facing.

 Next we took a look around us where we are now.
 The Center for Congregational Health is based out of a health system and over the years we have moved from being a subsidiary to the hospital, to being firmly connected to the hospital.
 In that same time, community health divisions in hospitals have grown.
 They recognize that in order to have healthy outcomes for patients, community support is critical and much of the work they do is through congregations.
 Our hospital system knows how to do the health piece, but we at The Center know how to do the congregational piece.